Map with money

 In my case, I have a credit card specifically for travel because most of my trips are for work and using a separate card allows me to track my expenses easily.

-My preference is always to use credit cards for travelling, just because of the extra protection from Section 75.
+My preference is always to use credit cards for travelling, just because of the extra protection you get under Section 75

 I make sure I pay off the balance every month and I never use it to take out cash – even when there’s no ATM fee, interest is applied from the day you withdraw the money (rather than when your balance is overdue like the rest of your spending).